hkhoont/scale_ai_engima_machine/README.md

 ## How to run the files and get the results ##

 1. Overall File
     * Run the Python notebook on Google Collab.
-Particular instructions are mentioned in notebook
+Particular instructions are mentioned in the notebook
-         - Mount the Google Drive.
+         - Mount Google Drive.
 Update the root address.
-This will be root directory.
+This will be the root directory.
-         - Computational Graph, Summary and models would be saved here for Tensorboard Visualization
+         - Computational Graph, Summary, and models would be saved here for Tensorboard Visualization
 2. Test File
     * Run the Python notebook on Google Collab.
-Particular instructions are mentioned in notebook
+Particular instructions are mentioned in the notebook

 ## Model Building and Coding ##
 ### Data Engineering ###

-- The decryption of the first letter remains same for a particular varibale.
+- The decryption of the first letter remains the same for a particular variable.
-- Therefore, there is no need to learn the key for the message becuase the Enigma machine is already set to a particular configuration
+- Therefore, there is no need to learn the key for the message because the Enigma machine is already set to a particular configuration
-- The data generated does not need any data cleaning and pre-preocessing since it is perfect simulated data
+- The data generated does not need any data cleaning and pre-processing since it is perfect simulated data

 ### Model ###